ostinsolo/MaxMSP-Audio-via-UDP-for-voice-recognition/README.md

 - This will help you understand how Node.js scripts integrate with MaxMSP

 ### 4. Load the Max Device
+- Open `UDP AUDIO.amxd` from the Max for Live devices folder
-- Open `UDP AUDIO.amxd` in Max/MSP or drag it to an Ableton Live track
+- Drag it to an Ableton Live track, or open directly in Max/MSP
 - This device uses `jit` objects to capture audio as float32 matrices

 ## 🎯 Project Overview